akka/akka/akka-docs/src/main/paradox/typed/cluster-sharding.md

 ## Persistence example

-When using sharding entities can be moved to different nodes in the cluster.
+When using sharding, entities can be moved to different nodes in the cluster.
 Persistence can be used to recover the state of an actor after it has moved.

 Akka Persistence is based on the single-writer principle, for a particular `PersistenceId` only one persistent actor